Skip to content

 Four outcomes are possible:

 Success (exit code 0) – Returns an ExecutorResult with captured output.
-The collect() hook is called next.
+The on_task_complete() hook is called next.

 Non-zero exit – Raises ExecutorTaskError.
 The on_error() hook decides what to do.